Types of communication

-The four basic types of communication you can use to convey information to others are:
+The basic types of communication we can use are:

-These five main types of communication further branch into several subtypes you’ll likely use while communicating with members of your team, your other colleagues, and your managers.
+These 4 types of communication further branch into several subtypes you’ll likely use while communicating with members of your team, your other colleagues, and your managers.

 Synchronous vs asynchronous communication

-Synchronous communication implies that all the parties involved in the communication process are taking turns in the exchange of information at the same time.
+In other words, all parties involved in the communication process are taking turns in the exchange of information simultaneously.

 🔸 Examples of synchronous communication include:

-- Live meetings — e.g. team members gather at the same location to carry out a daily meeting;
+- Live meetings — e.g. team members gathering at the same location to carry out a daily meeting,

-- Audio calls — e.g. two members of a team talk about their project over the phone or a business messaging app,
+- Audio calls — e.g. two members of a team talking about their project over the phone or a business messaging app,

-- Video calls — e.g. team members use a virtual solution with video functionalities to carry out a daily meeting;
+- Video calls — e.g. team members using a virtual solution with video functionalities to carry out daily meetings, and

-- Instant messaging — e.g. two members of a team use a chat app to talk about their current project.
+- Instant messaging — e.g. two members of a team using a business communication app to talk about their current project.

 🔸 Examples of asynchronous communication include:

-- Email — e.g. several members of a remote team use email to communicate project changes;
+- Email — e.g. several members of a remote team using email to communicate project changes,

-- Instant messaging — two members of a remote team use a chat app to communicate with each other, with the expectation that there will be a delay in replies, considering that the two teammates are separated by 10 time zones.
+- Instant messaging — two members of a remote team using internal communication software to exchange ideas, with the expectation that there will be a delay in replies, considering that the two teammates are separated by 10 time zones, and

 Online vs offline communication

-In the past fifty years, with the emergence of the internet and innovative technologies, another major classification of the ways to communicate has emerged — online and offline communication.
+With the emergence of the Internet and the various accompanying technologies, another major classification of the way we communicate has emerged — online and offline communication.

-The authors of the paper propose four major structural differences between online and offline forms of communication:
+Lieberman and Schroeder propose 4 major structural differences between online and offline forms of communication: